SarahAllenReed/truckstopcoffee/content/post/misc_truckstopupdate.md

 * Added in post 18.

-### November 17, 2023
+### November 19, 2023

 * Modified the sidebar to put "blog posts" and "photo rolls" in separate lists.
 I'm going to be doing a lot more photo roll posts so this was kind of necessary to keep things clean.
 * Implimented [1337box](https://vimuser.org/1337box.html) on the Photo Roll pages.
 * Uploaded Photo Rolls 6-11, and post 19.
 Lots of photos!
-* Added as many friends as possible to the Links page, as well as my RSS feed list and Freetube subscription list.
+* Added as many friends as I could think of to the Links page, as well as my RSS feed list and Freetube subscription list.
 * Added the Main Site update log.
 * Added and edited the FAQ again.
 * Uploaded an actual photo of myself to the About page.